 The Budleigh Information Centre is in the main street (14 High Street).
 Volunteers offer free maps, walking leaflets and local advice.
 Opening hours are usually spring to autumn, with reduced winter hours.

-For us, Budleigh Salterton is all about the Otter Estuary and its wildlife reserve.
-It’s peaceful, dog-friendly and full of easy, scenic walks that give you space to breathe.
+Yes.
+For us, Budleigh Salterton is all about the Otter Estuary and its nature reserve.
+It’s peaceful, dog-friendly and ideal for easy, scenic walks that give you space to breathe.

-Our go-to route follows the coast path east towards Brandy Head or Ladram Bay, then turns inland to Otterton for a drink at the pub or Otterton Mill before looping back along the river.
-It’s about seven miles and takes in some of the best views and countryside in East Devon.
+One of our favourite routes follows the coast path east towards Brandy Head or Ladram Bay, then turns inland to Otterton for a stop at the pub or Otterton Mill before walking back along the river.
+At around seven miles, it takes in some of the best views and countryside in East Devon.

 Over to you … have you recently travelled to South West England?
 What worked for you?
 What advice would you give to others?
 Please leave your comments below or join in the discussion in our Facebook Group.